scottfr/simulation/README.md

 To do so, use the `simulateAsync` method of a `Model`. `simulateAsync` returns a promise that resolves to the completed simulation results or rejects with an error.

-`simulateAsync` takes a single parameter containing an object with an async `onPause` function. `onPause` is awaited whenever the simulation is paused.
-You can specify how often the simulation is paused with the `timePause` model property (set it to the same value as the time step to pause each time step) or by calling the `pause()` function within the simulation.
+`simulateAsync` takes a single parameter containing an object with an async `onStep` function. `onStep` is awaited at the end of each time step.

-When `onPause` is called, it is passed the current simulation state along with a `setValue(primitive, value)` method.
+When `onStep` is called, it is passed the current simulation state along with a `setValue(primitive, value)` method.
 Calling `setValue` sets the current value of `primitive` to `value`.

 Here is an example of an interactive simulation where the user decides how much water flows into a bucket each time step: